Contextual Modifiers¶

 Context Matters

-Two organizations in the same strategic position (e.g., both Challengers) may need different implementation approaches based on their contextual modifiers.
+Two organizations in the same strategic position (e.g., both in the Mass quadrant) may need different implementation approaches based on their contextual modifiers.
 These factors help you customize the universal framework to your reality.

 How Modifiers Work¶